Norton 360 antivirus is getting a crypto miner, for some reason

 According to Norton, the new feature will provide customers with a safe and simple way to mine cryptocurrency, without having to rely on workarounds that compromise device security.

 At launch, the tool will only allow users to mine Ether, the cryptocurrency of the Ethereum network and the world’s second largest coin.
-However, the company told CNN it may allow users to mine other “reputable cryptocurrencies” in future.
+However, Norton told CNN it may allow users to mine other “reputable cryptocurrencies” in future.

 - Here's our list of the best malware removal software right now